 Borchi® Gen 0451 is a high molecular weight non-ionic and VOC-free dispersing agent for carbon black pigments.
-This dispersant not only works for better color development in carbon black, but also provides improved color development in other difficult to disperse organic water- and solvent-based pigments.
-It provides shorter grind times, higher gloss performance, high jetness, low viscosity dispersion and long term viscosity.
+This dispersant provides better jetness in carbon black pigment dispersions and also improves color development in difficult to disperse organic pigments in both water- and solvent-based systems.
+It provides shorter grind times, higher gloss performance, high jetness, low viscosity dispersions, and long-term viscosity.

 Borchi® Gen 0451 is engineered to maximize the interaction and subsequent wetting of difficult to disperse, high surface area organic pigments.
-Optimized pigment wetting with dispersants will produce smaller particle size organic pigment and carbon black pigments with lower viscosity and improved dispersion stability.
-This is how the dispersant ultimately results in better color development for coatings.
+Optimized pigment wetting with dispersants will produce smaller particle size dispersions of organic and carbon black pigments with lower viscosity and improved dispersion stability.
+This is how the dispersant ultimately provides better color development for coatings.

 Carbon Black Pigment Characteristics and Dispersions

-Typically, carbon black pigments are used in tire and rubber applications.
-However, these pigments are also ideal for ideal for use in automotive, industrial, and protective and marine coating applications.
+Much carbon black is used in tire and rubber applications to provide enhanced mechanical and wear properties, as well as rubber’s characteristic black color.
+However, these pigments are also ideal for use in automotive, industrial, and protective and marine coating applications where they provide great color and hide, and can ultimately improve coating performance.
 They can also be used in printing inks.

-While carbon black pigments alone have excellent concealing ability, dispersing agents like Borchi® Gen 0451 take their dark color to the next level.
-This provides high quality, clean color in coatings and printing inks.
+While carbon black pigments alone have excellent concealing ability, dispersants like Borchi® Gen 0451 take their dark color to the next level.
+This dispersant provides high quality black color in coatings and printing inks.

 Similar Dispersing Agents

-Other carbon black dispersants from Borchers include Borchi® Gen 0851 for water-based pigments.
-Like Borchi® Gen 0451, this dispersing agent disperses difficult to disperse organic pigments for enhanced color development.
+Other organic pigment and carbon black dispersants from Borchers include Borchi® Gen 0851 for water-based coatings.
+Like Borchi® Gen 0451, this dispersing agent effectively disperses difficult to disperse organic pigments and carbon black pigments for enhanced color development.

 Appearance Liquid, yellow-orange Non-volatile content 100 % pH 8 – 10 (aqueous